Director: Wilfred Jackson

 Stars: Mickey Mouse, Minnie Mouse

-Mickey’s robot has one disadvantage: he runs wild when he hears a car horn.
-Luckily, this fact helps him in the end; when he’s almost losing, a car horn makes him wild.
+Mickey’s robot has one disadvantage: he runs wild when he hears Minnie’s car horn.
+Luckily, this fact helps him in the end: when he’s clobbered by the gorilla (on the tune of Franz Liszt’s second Hungarian rhapsody), he seems almost lost.
+But then Minnie fetches her car horn, revitalizing the robot.
 From that point he actually cheats, using multiple boxing gloves, a hammer and hits below the belt.

 Watch ‘Mickey’s Mechanical Man’ yourself and tell me what you think: